JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/tips.md

 ## How to setup local development environment?

 `ReinforcementLearning.jl` is kind of different from most packages you've seen.
 It simply re-export all the names in its dependent packages.
-So when you execute `]dev ReinforcementLearning` in the Julia REPL, all the dependents are not turned into the development mode automatically.
-The recommended process is:
+The `Manifest.toml` files are committed in the source code.
+So when you execute `]dev ReinforcementLearning` in the Julia REPL, all the dependents are also turned into the development mode automatically.

-1. `git clone git@github.com:JuliaReinforcementLearning/ReinforcementLearning.jl.git`
-1. `cd ReinforcementLearning.jl`
-1. `julia --project`
-1. Press `]` to enter package mode in the Julia REPL.
-1. `pkg> instantiate`
-1. `pkg> up` (optional)

 Then you can modify the code in your favorite editor and test it as usual.
 Sometimes, you may need to add some extra dependencies.
 Remember to switch the environment before adding new packages.
-For example, if you want to add `Statistics` in `ReinforcementLearningBase`, first run `]activate src/ReinforcementLearningBase`, then `]add Statistics`.
+For example, if you want to add
+`Statistics` in `ReinforcementLearningBase`, first run `]activate src/ReinforcementLearningBase`, then `]add Statistics`.

-If you'd like to test your modifications in some other environments, remember to run `dev /path/to/ReinforcementLearningBase` (or any other subpackages you've modified).

 ## How to contribute a new experiment?